Click the following link to open the KCC Trustee Scholarship application and make sure to read the guidelines below.

 - Attach a résumé of employment history, school, community, and service activities.

 - Enclose three signed letters of recommendation from teachers/instructors, counselors/academic advisors, employers, and/or community members.

-If any of the above items are not received by the deadline, the application will not be considered.
+If any of the above items are not received by the deadline, the application may not be considered.

 Faxed applications will not be considered.
-Applications received or postmarked after this published deadline will not be considered.
+Applications received or postmarked after this published deadline may not be considered.

-Please return completed application and all documents to:
+Please return completed application and all documents by mail or in person to:

 450 North Ave.